blackberry/bbUI.js/README.md

 		   </select>
 		</div>
 	</div>

+BlackBerry 10 has an additional feature where you can specify a **data-bb-label="my label"** to have the label text appear in the dropdown control.

 To select an item in a dropdown from JavaScript you can use the **setSelectedItem()** function that has been added to the &lt;select&gt; object.
 In many browsers, the **onchange** event is not fired on a &lt;select&gt; if the value is set from JavaScript.
 Only if it is set from the interaction with the UI.
 Because of this bbUI cannot listen to the change made